 One of the top tips for independently getting dressed after a spinal cord injury is to create a routine for yourself.
 As a C6 complete quadriplegic, I’ve found it’s easiest for me to follow a set routine for dressing and undressing daily.

-My routine looks something like this.
-I shower each night before going to bed.
-Usually, I get undressed in my wheelchair prior to showering.
-Before I go to bed, I pick out the clothes I plan to wear the next day, and I place them nearby on my nightstand.
-Also, I typically go ahead and put on my undershirt, underwear, and socks at night before going to sleep.
+My routine looks something like this: I shower each night before going to bed.
+Usually, I get undressed in my wheelchair before showering.
+Before I go to bed, I pick out the clothes I plan to wear the next day and place them nearby on my nightstand.
+Also, I typically put on my undershirt, underwear, and socks at night before going to sleep.
 This is a nice time-saving hack for mornings before work or school.

-If I’m planning to wear a dress shirt, I get up, self-catheterize, and put on my dress shirt before getting back on my bed.
+If I’m planning to wear a dress shirt, I get up, self-catheterize, and put on my dress shirt before returning to my bed.
 Then I’ll put on pants and shoes and tuck in my shirt.

-Of course, your routine can and probably will be a bit different from mine depending on your schedule and your injury level.
-For instance, quadriplegics may find it easier to get fully dressed in bed or on a firm gym mat.
+Of course, your routine can and probably will be different from mine, depending on your schedule and injury level.
+For instance, quadriplegics may find it easier to fully dress in bed or on a firm gym mat.
 On the other hand, paraplegics may prefer to get dressed while sitting in their wheelchair.
-Just go with what works for you, and don’t be afraid to experiment to find a routine that works for you.
+Go with what works for you, and don’t be afraid to experiment to find a routine that works for you.

 Hack 3: Try Using Adaptive Devices for Getting Dressed After a Spinal Cord Injury